Leonardo-CR/Leonardo-CR/README.md

 My name is **Leonardo Rosas** and welcome to my profile.

-I am currently pursuing B.Tech degree in Computer Science in Kalinga Institute of Industrial Technology.
-Coding and Web Designing enthusiast looking for an opportunityto show my skills.
-My moto is to learn from any situation, grow as an individual and always help others.
+I’m currently pursuing a degree in **Computer Systems Engineering** and working as a **freelance Laravel developer**.
+I’m passionate about coding, web development, and continuous learning.
+I believe in growing through every experience and sharing knowledge to help others along the way.

 ### :bar_chart: GitHub stats